chuniki/wildfire-on-PYNQ-Z1/mobilenetv2_classifier/README.md

 - Hyperparameters and More:
   - BREVITAS_MODEL: choose between FP32 or Quantized model, which is used to decide if some libraries are imported.
   - LOAD_MODEL: allows to load a checkpoint and keep on training.
   - Quantization: configure the bit precision of different stages of the model, to overwrite defaults values.

+Finally, to train the models:
+- train.ipynb: trains FP32 model in Pytorch.
+- train_brevitas.ipynb:
+  - Trains Brevitas model.
+  - Adds a Bipolar Quantizer at the end of the model, to facilitate deployment in FINN and evaluate again to be sure metrics are the same.

 ## Datasets and Loss Function